ChiragCD/patterns/README.md

      random to generate the pattern
      time as an option for slowing the program

-The only external module here is pygame, this can be installed with ## arthur_dent@hitchhiker's_guide:~$ pip3 install pygame The version used here is 1.9.4
+The only external module here is pygame, this can be installed with terminal:~$ pip3 install pygame
+The version used here is 1.9.4

 The program starts with a single parent node, who, with each iteration, has an expand_probability of creating and connecting to a node, within expand_range,